+Snapshot Structure

-Snapshot Structure Select this option to use a date-effective snapshot of a business unit category structure.
+Select this option to use a date-effective snapshot of a business unit category code structure from the Date Effective Business Unit Master table (F0006S).

 If you select the Snapshot Structure option, you must enter an effective date or version name in the Effective Date or Version field.
 You use the Build Date-Effective Bus.
-Unit Master program (R0006S) to create a snapshot
+Unit Master program (R0006S) to create a snapshot structure.

-Rearranging Organizational Structure Components
+3.5.7 Rearranging Organizational Structure Components